mkg20001/gimp-meme-fu/README.md

 # gimp-meme-fu

-Gimp Meme Fu is a tiny Skript-Fu script, that applies the Impact Condensed font and the typical meme background to a text area
+Gimp MemeFu is a ScriptFu addon for gimp that gives your text blocks the meme touch

 # Usage